jimm/elixir_resource_discovery/README.md

-# ResourceDiscovery
+# Resource Discovery

-Resource discovery application from _Erlang and OTP in Action_.
+An Elixir version of the resource discovery application from _Erlang and OTP in Action_.